Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 The main directions of evolution: biological progress and biological regression;

-The main patterns of evolution: divergence, convergence and parallelism;
+The main laws of evolution: divergence, convergence and parallelism;

-Stages of development of animals and plants in different periods of the existence of the Earth.
+Stages of development of animals and plants during different periods of the Earth’s existence.

-The systematic position of a person in the system of the living world;
+The systematic position of man in the system of the living world;

-Stages of human development as a biological species;
+Stages of the formation of man as a biological species;

 Chemical properties and biological role of water;

-The role of cations and anions in the maintenance of vital processes;
+The role of cations and anions in ensuring vital processes;

 Principles of structural organization and function of carbohydrates;